 If there is one thing popular television shows teach for certain; it’s the shades of grey.
 I am not sure if there are fifty; for I am forever a nyctophile.
 These shows indoctrinate that there is no such thing as absolutely evil or pure good.
 This world is not a battleground of angels and demons, but humans where every saint has a past.
-Continue with reading
+Continue reading

 The other day a close friend suggested that my mind is metamorphosing into a nihilist one.
 One of my golden brothers is a psychiatrist.
 I told him about what my friend had said just to see if he could diagnose me of some psychological issues.
 What he said, well I am not going to repeat it here, definitely sounded like a serious psychological disorder.
 Now that was something serious because most crackpots don’t really know they are crackpots.

 She is a bespectacled, studious looking professor with an aura of a headstrong woman which many of her students find intimidating initially.
 In reality, she is a sweet and kind at heart teacher whose concern for her students gradually manifests itself rather involuntarily.
-Continue with reading
+Continue reading

 Someone I greatly respect has told me that I look at things quite pessimistically.
 It is not the first time I have been told this.
 In fact, people have told me that my worldview and, consequently, my writings are melancholic.
 Whenever I write something, I try to outpour on the paper how I actually feel about a particular issue unless I am trying to be objective.
-Continue with reading
+Continue reading

 This is a guest article.

 Five years.
 It’s been five long years since I hid behind the screen that would forever hide me from the world.
 One would think I’d get used to it, not the fabric hugging my lips or the wind never reaching my cheeks; those things I got used to by day three.
 Even the soup always finding its way onto my veil didn’t bother me so much.
-Continue with reading
+Continue reading

 The image of a Syrian toddler lying dead on a Turkish shore has shocked the world.
 The innocence screaming in the picture touches even the most self-centered and the selfish.
 The gruesome reality of the horrors which imperial designs and unceasing wars have unleashed in the Middle East is just beginning to dawn upon the public opinion of the rest of the world.
-Continue with reading
+Continue reading

 This one, titled Muasharti Tabdeeli Aur Humara Nafs (transliteration: “Societal Change and Our “Self”), was written after the elections on June 7th, 2013, discussing briefly how we want to bring “change” in the country without changing ourselves for the better – which, in my opinion, is our gross national folly.
-Continue with reading
+Continue reading